ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:385770][end:395370]] One of the key criticism is that current articulations of inactivism are not yet up to the task when it comes to explaining complex social interactions.

 06:37 [[start:397470][end:406160]] Despite these criticisms, inactivism provides a consistent epistemology for a psychology that is intrinsically social.
-[[start:407810][end:416090]] Looking forward, the field of inactivism and social cognition is ripe for exploration and would benefit from a deeper connection to active inference.
+[[start:407810][end:416090]] Looking forward, the field of inactivism and social cognition is ripe for exploration and would benefit from a deeper connection to Active Inference.
-[[start:416170][end:429810]] There has been such research, so researchers like Maxwell Ramstead has developed a concept of enactive inference, which offers a promising avenue for integrating inactivism and active inference.
+[[start:416170][end:429810]] There has been such research, so researchers like Maxwell Ramstead has developed a concept of enactive inference, which offers a promising avenue for integrating inactivism and Active Inference.

 07:10 [[start:430410][end:439350]] His research aligns with folk psychology and suggests that these frameworks can coexist and enrich our understandings of social cognition.
 [[start:440490][end:449734]] Future other directions could involve, for instance, integrating inactivism with other cognitive theories and exploring its applicability in real world social scenarios.

-07:29 [[start:449862][end:454890]] Through its connection to active inference, we can make accurate and testable predictions.
+07:29 [[start:449862][end:454890]] Through its connection to Active Inference, we can make accurate and testable predictions.
 [[start:456450][end:473182]] So while inactivism now provides us with a foundational understanding of cognition and social interaction, the concept of agency further enriches this understanding by introducing more philosophical perspectives that align with or diverge from inactivism.
 [[start:473246][end:478050]] So we can build on top of inactivism through the notion of agency.